daigotanaka/daigotanaka.github.io/how-to-get-out-of-an-impossible-situation.md

    the pickup.
 4. I got off the train to pick my daughter on time.
 Somehow I got my phone back.

-I went for #2 because #3 was not guaranteed if I remained the train.
+I went for #2 because #3 was not guaranteed if I had remained the train.
 I decided to go through the trouble of losing the phone to secure my daughter for the day.
 But choosing #2, I ended up the best outcome.

 I usually see only one conductor on board on Caltain.
 He just happened to be in my car and at my door.
-The conductor decided to delay the train than letting me lose the phone.
+The conductor decided to delay the train than making me lose the phone.
 He could not find my phone, but there was a bystander helped him to find the phone.

 Was I lucky?
 Yes, definitely!

 But the luck would not have materialized unless I asked the conductor.
-I would not have surprised that he would have chosen to keep the train on time instead of helping me.
-I actually would not have been surprised if he had yelled me for causing trouble.
+I would not have surprised if he had chosen to keep the train on time instead of helping me.
+I actually would not have been surprised if he had yelled me for causing a trouble.
 Yes, they yell sometimes.
 But I pushed my luck and this time it worked.
-A desperate attempt does not always work, but you can never escape from an impossible unless you try just one more time.
+A desperate attempt does not always work, but you can never escape from an impossible situation unless you try just one last time.